emertechie/docs-demo/docs/k8s_microservice_guide.md

-# Deploying a new microservice on Kubernetes
+# Deploying an existing microservice on Kubernetes

-This guide walks you through how to deploy a new microservice to a Kubernetes cluster.
+This guide walks you through how to deploy a existing microservice to a Kubernetes cluster.

 ## Assumptions